[Image1][English/Japanese]Continuing from the previous article, I would like to introduce the public transpo

 I hope you were able to learn about trains and buses in Japan.
 Our school has a dormitory on the upper floor of the building.
 Since you don't have to take the commuter train and you don't have to pay for the train, you can concentrate on your studies from morning.
 Please come and visit the dormitory.

-Lost items come back
+Lost items are returned

 This text has been automatically translated.